Soft and hard materials representation

 Hysteresis and hysteresis cycle

 Hysteresis is a complex phenomenon related to physically irreversible processes.
-It consists of the fact that, at a given moment, the value of a material property depends not only on the intrinsic properties of the material, but also on its ‘history'.
+It consists in the fact that, at a given moment, the magnetization law describing the material depends not only on the intrinsic properties of the material, but also on its 'history'.

-Magnetic materials are generally characterized by a hysteresis cycle .
-It is represented by a closed surface in the (H, B) coordinates where all points are accessible.
-Therefore, an infinite number of relationships between B and H exist.
+Magnetic materials are generally characterized by a hysteresis cycle.
+It is represented by a closed loop in the (H, B) coordinates where all points are accessible.
+Therefore, an infinite number of relationships between B and H exists.
 The figure below shows a typical configuration of a hysteresis cycle.

 Hysteresis modeling

-Modeling hysteresis is a difficult problem: It is difficult to model hysteresis correctly since there is an infinite number of possible B(H) curves, as shown in the figure above.
+Modeling hysteresis correctly is a difficult problem , since there is an infinite number of possible B(H) curves, depending on the previous values of these fields, as shown in the figure above.
+Moreover, hysteresis models are expensive in terms of computation time, even if they are more accurate.

-That is why in Flux, the majority of models don't take into account the hysteresis.
-Currently, two static hysteresis models exist in Flux for soft materials, the available models are the following ones:
+Consequently, in Flux, the majority of models does not take the hysteresis into account during solving.
+Nevertheless, the two following hysteresis models are available for soft materials:

-The table below presents the univocal dependencies currently utilized by Flux for the modeling of hard and soft magnetic materials.
+The table below presents the univocal relations currently used for the modeling of hard and soft magnetic materials.

 Hard magnetic material Soft magnetic material